BlueDragon28/simple-audio-player/README.md

 ### Linux

-Install the dependencies' library using your package manager, they are available is most distributions.
+Install the dependencies' library using your package manager, they are available in most distributions.

 ## License